andrealang/docs/pricing/index.md

 |    Tier 3: 2001 - 3000 |	$0.75 USD |
 |    Tier 4: 3001 - 4000 |	$0.60 USD |
 |    Tier 5: &gt; 4000 |	$0.40 USD |
-*Table 3.
-Graduated tier pricing table*
+{:caption="Table 3.
+Graduated tier pricing table" caption-side="top"}

 The following table illustrates how much you pay with a plan that is based on a graduated tier pricing model: